 A merit roll is kept, and each recitation is noted on the grade of from 0 to 5.
 In order to pass from a lower to a higher class in any study, each student must obtain an average of 3.0 on the recitations and on the examinations of the whole session.
-This average is arrived at by taking twice the recitation mark, adding thereto the examination mark and dividing the same by 3.
+This average is arrived at by taking twice the recitation mark, adding thereto the examination mark and dividing the result by 3.

-Formula,

-$$\frac{2R+E}{3}$$

-=average.

-provided also, that the examination mark in that study be not less than 2.75.
+$$\begin{bmatrix} \text{Formula,} & \frac{2R+E}{3} = \text{average.} \end{bmatrix}$$ provided also, that the examination mark in that study be not less than 2.75.
 In all examinations granted under special conditions, a mark of 3.25 is required as a satisfactory or passing mark.

 Demerits will be given for absences not excused, and for violations of college regulations.
-Reports respecting conduct and scholarship will be sent every month to the parents or gnardians of students.
+Reports respecting conduct and scholarship will be sent every mouth to the parents or gnardians of students.
 Whenever any student of the Collegiate Department has 100 demerits for any term, or 150 for the year, he must leave the institution.